- Who We Are

 Recognizing the need for a unified effort to facilitate Pacific West wolf recovery, these organizations envision populations of wolves restored across their historic habitats in numbers that will allow them to re-establish their critical role in nature and ensure their long-term survival.

-Beginning with 25 groups, the Pacific Wolf Coalition has grown to include over 35 organizations working together toward restoring wolves in the Pacific West.
+Beginning with just a few groups, the Pacific Wolf Coalition (PWC) has grown to include over 25 organizations working together toward restoring wolves in the Pacific West.
+For more information, read the press release.

 The Pacific Wolf Coalition envisions significant and sustainable populations of wolves restored across their historic habitats in Washington, Oregon, and California, filling their critical roles in nature, and providing hope and inspiration to communities across the region.